Start a conversation

 Huacas

 Huacas refers to sacred object in Incan Mythology.
 In Sacsayhuamn they can be in the rock formations.
 The rocks are normally covered with hollows, carvings and cut-outs.
 Some Huacas have symbols of snakes, jaugars or river banks.
 According to recounts, kings could talk to and receive guidance for their Empire.
-Before the arrival of the Spanish, the Huacas where silent and only spoke, warning that the Inca king at that period needed to flee and there was no time to waste.
+Before the arrival of the Spanish, the Huacas where silent.
+They only spoke when warning the Inca king if he needed to flee and there was no time to waste.

 How much does it cost to visit Sacsayhuaman?